Code-Institute-Submissions/elden-ring-memory-game/README.md

 # Elden Ring Memory Game

 The Elden Ring memory game is inspired by its original version of the game called "_**Elden Ring**_" developed from "**_From Software_**", therefore all rights go to the video game development company.
 The concept of this game is designed for children but fun for all ages.
-The game is composed of cards which make up the game-board where the player will play.
+The game is composed of cards which make up the game board where the player will play.
 Using cognitive memory skills, the player flips the cards until all the matches are found.
 Being primarily inspired by the games from "**_From Software_**", I personalized the memory by adding the chance to lose the game when a certain amount of fails is reached.